1hAck-0/1hAckOGFN-Lua-Engine/docs/built-in-libs/globals.md

 #### Parameters

 - `table`: The source table to be copied.
 - `maxLevel`: The maximum depth level to copy.
 Defaults to 9.
+Anything beyond this level is not copied to the new table!

 #### Return Value